sneha-balamurali/fpga/projects/pulse_counter.md

         - For reference, look at [Vivado Design Suite 7 Series FPGA and Zynq 7000 SoC Libraries Guide (UG953)](https://docs.amd.com/r/en-US/ug953-vivado-7series-libraries/XPM_CDC_SINGLE), which also includes Verilog and VHDL instantiation templates that you can adapt and embed directly inside your counter module if preferred.

 ### PID
-- During the internship, I began wiring the counter output into a PID controller but didn't have time to finish testing: [PID by Ben Millward](https://github.com/Bentwin2002/Group_IV_RP/blob/1916aeb4dfb7fd2a1658bcffc84c78c3ad14fbd9/Complete_setup/tmp/wip_9/wip_9.srcs/sources_1/new/PID_FINAL_b.v)
+- During the internship, I began wiring the counter output into [Ben Millward's PID](https://github.com/Bentwin2002/Group_IV_RP/blob/1916aeb4dfb7fd2a1658bcffc84c78c3ad14fbd9/Complete_setup/tmp/wip_9/wip_9.srcs/sources_1/new/PID_FINAL_b.v) but didn't have time to complete testing.

 ## References: